 Slop Oil can consist of the following:

-Waxes are also present, which usually dictates the necessity to process at high temperatures (+70oC).
+In addition, waxes are normally also present, which usually dictates the necessity to process at high temperatures (+70 C).

 Slop Oil can originate from many sources.